Spice Girls' Mel C "wouldn't be comfortable" performing at Qatar World Cup as LGBTQ+ ally

 Numerous artists have distanced themselves from the World Cup ’22 as a result, including Dua Lipa and Rod Stewart.

-David Beckham, meanwhile, has faced particular criticism owing to his reported £10million deal to serve as an ambassador for the competition – a role that is seen to be at odds with the star’s “gay icon” status.
+David Beckham, meanwhile, has faced particular criticism owing to his reported £10million deal to serve as an ambassador for the competition – a move that is seen to be at odds with the star’s “gay icon” status.

 Comedian Joel Lycett recently described Beckham’s deal as “total bullshit” while revealing the truth behind his £10k shredded money stunt.